qbit86/arborescence/README.md

 Arborescence is a generic .NET library for dealing with graphs.

-API structure is inspired by [Boost Graph Concepts].

 ## Features

 * [Abstractions] — concepts and policies for examining graphs and collections in a data-structure neutral way.